 The first full AMP upgrade was completed in late 2004, with the last of 79 C-5s upgraded to the spec redelivered in the spring of 2012.
-The full AMP upgrade gives the C-5 a flight deck equivalent to a state-of-the-art commercial airliner and will allow the cargolifter to meet Global Air Traffic Management standards anywhere in the world.
+The full AMP upgrade gave the C-5 a flight deck equivalent to a state-of-the-art commercial airliner and allowed the cargolifter to meet Global Air Traffic Management standards anywhere in the world.

 * The third phase was to update AMP machines with new engines under the $7 billion USD "Reliability Enhancement & Re-engining Program (RERP)", which replaced the old GE TF39 turbofan engines with modern GE CF6-80C2 turbofans.
 The CF6-80C2 is well-proven, being used on the Boeing 747 and 767, and normally offers 266.9 kN (27,210 kgp / 60,000 lbf) thrust each, though the engines are derated to 222.4 kN (22,675 kgp / 50,000 lbf) thrust since the airframe can't handle the additional power.

 Lockheed Martin is also implementing this program, with re-engining begun in 2003 and the initial flight of the first re-engined C-5 on 19 June 2006, with USAF Lieutenant Colonel Todd Markwald in command.
 After the flight, Markwald commented: "The aircraft felt like it was made for this engine more so than for the old ones.